 What is the EAS-C?

-An exciting new certificate training course for EAP network affiliate providers offered and endorsed by EAPA!
+An exciting new certificate training course for EAP network affiliate providers in the United States offered and endorsed by EAPA!

 The EA Specialist - Clinician (EAS-C) certificate of recognition program was developed by a team of experts to provide licensed mental health professionals with a unique opportunity to get an insider's view of providing EAP services as an extension of private practice.
 The course explains the unique aspects of EA practice and include tips for identifying the types of services you may wish to provide for EAP vendors and detailed information which may help you significantly increase EAP referrals.
 Certificate course completion includes a free one-year listing in EAPA’s EAS-C database, which is specifically marketed to EAP network managers.

 Special bonus: Certificate course completion includes a FREE one-year listing in EAPA’s EAS-C database, specifically marketed to EAP network managers!